 Clear Talents helps create a digital passport that maintains a conversation with employees about their needs.
 Contact Us for more information.

 You may find you’re consciously choosing your words carefully, but inappropriate language can slip into everyday dialogue.

-Do: Recognise the impact of mental health language and avoid using actual mental health diagnoses such as Bipolar, ADHD and Tourette’s when referring to everyday behaviours.
+Do: Recognise the impact of mental health language and avoid using actual words that infer a diagnosis such as Bipolar.

 Don’t: Use derogatory terms that stem from the context of mental health, such as ‘psycho’.